 Lokka is accused of uploading a recording of anti-immigrant and Islamophobic speech from a Helsinki demonstration on Facebook and YouTube.

-The city official is also an anti-immigration activist and politician and has a previous conviction for ethnic agitation, for which he was fined.
+The city councillor is also an anti-immigration activist and politician and has a previous conviction for ethnic agitation, for which he was fined.

 Journalist convicted for calling Lokka "racist", "Nazi"